jimmycgz/ansible-pull/README.md

 ### * Step 1: Spin up a test node
-Launch a new ec2 ubuntu 16.04 as one of the target servers, may bake it when finish initial setup, or put the code to user data of Launch Template.
+Launch a new ec2 ubuntu as one of the target servers, may bake it when finish initial setup, or put the code to user data of Launch Template.

-### * Step 2: Test ansible-pull with flag --only-if-changed
+### * Step 2: Install ansible on the node.
-Install ansible on the node.

 Below lines will also install Python as default.

 ```
 sudo apt-get install software-properties-common